-Recent work in this area has involved geophysics and geological mapping, and has resulted in the discovery of several areas of outcropping veining.
+Work over the prior year in the SE Alteration Zone has involved geophysics and geological mapping and sampling, and resulted in the discovery of several areas of outcropping veining.
 Seventeen samples of the veining were collected and submitted for analysis to ALS Global in Zacatecas, Mexico.
 All but one sample returned below detection gold and silver, with the exception returning a value of 62 ppb gold.
 However, even though the outcrops are leached and weathered, many of the samples also returned elevated values of epithermal pathfinder elements which are commonly found in the higher parts of epithermal alteration zones.
 The presence of pathfinder elements in these samples is very encouraging as it corroborates the Company's view that the SE Alteration Zone could represent the higher levels of a potential underlying epithermal system.
 It is quite typical that the higher parts of these systems contain negligible precious metals values.